stcode09/safepass/README.md

 SafePass - Password Manager (Beta)
 ========

-SafePass is a password manager for Android that lets users securely store their passwords.
+SafePass is a password manager for Android that lets users securely store their login information, credit card details, and notes.
 The application utilizes password based encryption (AES-256).
 The user intially sets up a master password, which grants entry into the application.
 The master password is never stored, and all the encryption is done locally on the device.

 <h2>Beta Version Features</h2>
 1) Store passwords/login information <br>